 Showing 80 Results

-Chromium is in tobacco smoke.
-Chromium contributes to cancer.
+Nicotine is in tobacco smoke.

 Source: "Smoking and Tobacco Control."
 U.S. Department of Health and Human Services, Public Health Service, National Institutes of Health, National Cancer Institute.
+Bethesda, MD.
 Risks Associated with Smoking Cigarettes with Low Machine-Measured Yields of Tar and Nicotine.
 19 Nov.
-2001: 180.
+2001: 178.

-Source: Federal Trade Commission Cigarette Report for 2015
+Source: "Federal Trade Commission Cigarette Report of 2014."
+Federal Trade Commission, 2016.